Supporting Hot Reload in your .NET application

 #Demo

 Let's build a simple example.
-The console application displays the list of properties of a type.
-If you add a property using Hot Reload, the application will automatically write the new list of properties to the console.
+The console application displays the properties of a type.
+When you add a property using Hot Reload, the application automatically prints the updated list to the console.

 using System;